donghyunSon8190/5gc/src/lte/doc/source/lte-design.rst

 network, and the PGW gets the address 7.0.0.1, which is used by all UEs as the gateway to reach the internet.

-The second layer of IP networking is the EPC local area network.
+The second layer of IP networking is the NGC local area network.
 This involves all eNB nodes and the SGW/PGW node.
 This network is implemented as a set of point-to-point links which connect each eNB with the SGW/PGW node; thus, the SGW/PGW has a set of point-to-point